nubs/bizgolf/README.md

 judge LANGUAGE HOLE USER_SUBMISSION
 ```

-The languages and holes are the directory/file names inside this repository and the user submission is the path to the script to judge.
+The languages and holes are the file names inside this repository and the user submission is the path to the script to judge.
 This command will exit with a status of 0 if the submission passed the hole, and a status of 1 if it did not.

 ## Contributing
 Any changes, suggestions, or bug reports are welcome to be submitted on github.
 Pull requests are welcome!